BBQ Grill Safety

 - Maintain food sanitation by frequent handwashing.
 Always wash your hands before handling meat to avoid food poisoning.

-- Thaw meats properly.
+- Thaw meat properly.
 Cook unrefrigerated raw meat within an hour.
 Bacteria can grow rapidly in unrefrigerated raw meat.
 These bacteria can cause foodborne illnesses.

 - Separate different kinds of meat to avoid cross-contamination.